AbdoSharaf98/active-sensing-paper/README.md

 ## Software implementation

 All code is written in Python using [PyTorch](pytroch.org).
 Our active sensing algorithms for CMC exploration and active vision are implemented in the `agents` folder.
 All tasks are implemented as [Gym](https://www.gymlibrary.dev/index.html) environments and are included in the `envs` folder.
 All components of our CMC exploration agent are in one file [`agents/cmc_explorer`](./agents/cmc_explorer.py).
 The components of the active vision model are implemented in the `models` folder.
-Scripts used to train the various models in baselines are included in the `scripts` folder.
+Scripts used to train the various models and baselines are included in the `scripts` folder.

 ## Getting the code